pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

    >> sym = SymopReflection(__,b_matrix);
    >> sym = SymopReflection('u',[1 0 0],'v',[0 1 0],'offset',[0 0 0]); % Reflection across the XY axis

 The form of the constructor above is historical and was used in Horace-3 as well.
-If you want to define reflection plane using normal vector to it, you have to use key-value pairs:
+Unfortunately it is impossible to distinguish between ``SymopReflection`` without ``offset`` provided and ``SymopReflection`` with ``offset`` and rotation plane defined by normal vector to it.
+Because of that, if you want to define reflection plane using normal vector to it, you have to use key-value pairs constructor:

 .. code-block:: matlab

    >> sym = SymopReflection('normvec',[0,0,1],'offset',[0 1 0],["rlu"|"CC"]); % Reflection across the XY axis
    >> sym = SymopReflection(__,'b_matrix',b_matrix_value); %

 The list of properties, available to ``SymopReflection`` is the same as for ``SymopRotation`` except ``theta_deg`` is naturally not available.